adefelic/cetus/planning/planning.md

 	- it is risky and exciting to use a resource you might not have, like when you are out of mp and need to spend hp
 	- it feels good to optimize moves

+- multitype moves

+### case study: pokemon
+-  combat incentivizes switching
+	- pp (dungeon crawl longetivity resource) is per pokemon
+		- not the same as mp. you cant use moves (healing) for pp outside of combat like roost
+	- hp (combat resource) is per pokemon
+	- only 4 moves per pokemon
+- pokemon combat is information dense to display well on a small screen
+	- types mean you don't need to display the resistance matrix like in smt
+		- the opposing pokemon's type should be intuitive. if it's not, you have a pokedex
+	- 4 moves per guy means you dont need to scroll and everything is visible at once

+what are interesting choices in rpgs
+- short term need vs long term benefit. hp vs mp
+- making choices that will minimize harm to your team

+how do i make interesting choices. unique class skills are evocative and rad but not interesting enough as gameplay. you just pick rock when you see scissors, or you dont have a rock and pick something else.

+how do you create variety in a turn based rpg. dimensions:
+0 dimensions:
+	- 1 move, 1 resistance
+1 dimension:
+	- multiple moves, multiple resistances. different enemies are weak to different moves 2 dimensions:
+	- multiple party members with different moves / resistances
+	- multiple enemies with different moves / resistances

+pokemon is essentially always 1 on 1 with switching smt is 4 on 1-4ish with switching ff is 4 on 1-4ish without switching
+	- different characters still have different moves and resistances
+	- in ff4 they arent even all that different beyond different specializations

+- you could gain a party member after certain events? but multiple party members makes it feel less lonely
+- you could get monsters but maybe they are temporary?

+## GRAPHICS

+graphics thoughts
+- maybe first person combat could be overlaid over the background w/ enemy sprites on top and the Window from the bottom
+- maybe walls could be replaced with scribbles + negative space